jtrefke/shell_require/README.md

 ## Configuring script search paths

-By default, `require`_ for Bash_ will only resolve files stored on the local filesystem.
+By default, `require`_ for Bash_ will only resolve files stored on the local file-system.
 To resolve non-absolute file names, `require` will search several directories.

 By default, it will search in the following order: